yossef-elmahdy/technical-assessment/README.md

 # technical-assessment
-My submission then technical interview assessment.
+My solution submission for the technical interview assessment.